 So if you don’t already have a solid lighting source beaming into wherever you’ve placed your camera, you’re not going to see much beyond a certain point.

-Thus, we could see the limits of our SimpliCam, right there in black and white.
+Thus, you can see the limits of using SimpliCam at night, right there in black and white.
 We know that without either a spotlight or some other built-in light source, the depth of view on most security cameras stops after a few feet.
 With more lighting in the vicinity, this improves.

 Do we recommend this as an outdoor camera, in light of this shortcoming?
 No, we do not.

 Bear in mind, though, that night vision varies widely across different brands.
-We’ve seen decent color night vision images from Reolink’s well-equipped cameras.
+You’ll get way better color night vision images and some snazzy spotlights from Reolink’s well-equipped cameras, for one.
 This feature goes a long way toward making sense of all sorts of activity, but you should remember that it does pull more bandwidth from your network, like the aforementioned video resolution.
 Amcrest’s vast camera lineup includes several models with better-than-average color night vision, if that’s more your style.

-One thing we really loved?
-After our SimpliCam recorded a video, the app displayed the playback as a quick GIF4 image.
-That way, we didn’t have to watch the entire video from start to finish to see what triggered the camera.
-For on-the-go folks like us, this is great!
+After the SimpliCam records a video, the app displays the playback as a quick GIF3 image.
+That way, you don’t have to watch the entire video from start to finish to see what triggered the camera.
+For busy adults, this is pretty nice.
 Who wants to drop everything they’re doing just to watch a 49-second video of their neighbor stopping by to say hello?

 That said, the simple vibe is not for everyone.
 Some folks really like having lots of buttons to push and features to customize.
 While this camera doesn’t have all of that, SimpliCam does offer a smooth, stress-free experience.

-Did You Know: SimpliSafe’s live customer support hours (every day from 8 a.m. to midnight EST) are quite generous, compared to other brands we’ve seen.
-We found owner’s manuals, user forums, FAQs, and a troubleshooting guide.
+Did You Know: SimpliSafe’s live customer support hours (every day from 8 a.m. to midnight EST) are quite generous, compared to other brands.
+I also found owner’s manuals, user forums, FAQs, and a troubleshooting guide on SimpliSafe’s support page.4

-All told, you’re going to get a well-performing and well-made camera in SimpliCam.
-We were continuously impressed with the smoothness of the mobile app, the video quality from playback and live view, and SimpliSafe’s easy installation and everyday use.
-We were, at times, disappointed that the cameras couldn’t track motion, distinguish between different objects, and pan and tilt, but again, simplicity is the name of the game here.
+All told, you’re going to get a well-performing and well-made camera in the SimpliCam and a smooth mobile app experience.
+It was a minor bummer that the cameras couldn’t track motion, distinguish between different objects, and pan and tilt … but again, simplicity is the name of the game here.

 At $99, this one’s a little steep, especially when you factor in the camera’s above-mentioned shortcomings.
-But, we should mention, SimpliCam isn’t really meant to be an effective standalone camera.
-And in our tests, it really didn’t feel like one.
-It felt like something was missing, to be honest.
+But by and large, SimpliCam isn’t really meant to be an effective stand-alone camera; it works better as part of a SimpliSafe kit.

-But it’s also important to note that this camera wouldn’t cost you the full $99 if you purchased it as part of a SimpliSafe package.
-We broke down some of SimpliSafe’s options below:
+But it’s also important to note that this camera wouldn’t cost you the full $99 if you purchased it as part of one of the SimpliSafe packages – in fact, the SimpliCam comes free with some of them.
+SimpliSafe’s cost and package options are below, and you can also read more about what made SimpliSafe the best home security system of 2021.

 |SimpliSafe Product||Product Type||Price|